Project-Corona/Project-Corona/Readme.md

 ### Added/Manipulated Items

-Adds an MK6 Power if [Bob's Warfare Mod][bobwarfare-mod-page] is used.
+Adds an MK6 Power Armor if [Bob's Warfare Mod][bobwarfare-mod-page] is used.

 Re-skins the [Miniloader Mod][miniloader-mod-page] with [Deadlock's Loaders][deadlock-mod-page] so they match the stacking beltbox graphic's.
 This was done so they look correct and load/unload train cargo wagons.